JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson3/README.md

 Let's do a bit of copy-pasting for the Review API call.

-From Lesson 1, Final folder, copy the content of Post method used to call the Review API [ReviewApiClientService.cs](Lesson1\Final\BlogPost\BlogPostApi\Services\ReviewApiClientService.cs) and paste into `ProcessMessageAsync` of `MessageHandler`.
+From Lesson 1, Final folder, copy the content of Post method used to call the Review API [ReviewApiClientService.cs](../../Lesson1/Final/BlogPost/BlogPostApi/Services/ReviewApiClientService.cs) and paste into `ProcessMessageAsync` of `MessageHandler`.

-Copy the namespaces from the `ReviewApiClientService` and append to the ones in `MessageHandler`: CTRL R+G to remove duplicates and broken references.
+Copy the namespaces from the ReviewApiClientService and append to the ones in MessageHandler: CTRL R+G to remove duplicates and broken references.

 <details>
 <summary>MessageHandler.cs</summary>